How to Interact with a Target Cell Using Excel VBA (9 Examples)

-If you want to interact with a cell in the worksheet by using an event, you may use the Target property of Excel.
-These events can be triggered when you interact with the worksheet.
-Changing the value of a cell or selecting a range are such examples of events.
-And the Worksheet Change event is one of the most commonly used events.
-This is triggered whenever a cell is changed in the worksheet.
-The Target cell is a property of the Worksheet Change event.
-It refers to the cell that was changed by the user.
-We can use the Target cell to perform some specific tasks.
-For example, we can do the formatting, displaying a message box, etc based on the value entered by the user in the cell.
+When you want to interact with a cell in a worksheet using an event, you can utilize the Target property of Excel.
+These events are triggered when you perform actions like changing the value of a cell or selecting a range.
+One commonly used event is the Worksheet Change event, which fires whenever a cell is modified in the worksheet.
+The Target cell refers to the cell that was changed by the user, and we can use it to perform specific tasks such as formatting or displaying a message box based on the user’s input.

 Developer Tab Opening for excel vba target cell

-Hence, the Visual Basic window will open.
-Then, we’ll insert a Module from the Insert option where we’ll write the VBA code.
+• The Visual Basic window will open, and you can insert a Module from the Insert menu to enter your VBA code.

 Inserting Module